AFrederick13/Decoded-Codex/pages/topics/Buddhism.md

 ## Summary

 A Buddhist is a person who adheres to the teachings of Siddhartha Gautama (the Buddha), viewing him as an enlightened teacher who discovered the path to liberation from suffering.

-There are roughly 300 - 500 million adherents, making it the world's fourth-largest religion, although it may be classified as a philosophy instead depending on practice.
-Being a Buddhist can differ between traditions, particularly regarding the nature of the Buddha, the methods of practice (meditation vs. devotion), and the specific scriptures held as authoritative.
+There are roughly 300 - 500 million adherents, making it the world's fourth-largest religion, although it may be classified as a philosophy instead depending on how it is practiced.
+Being a Buddhist can differ significantly between traditions, particularly regarding the nature of the Buddha, the methods of practice, and the specific scriptures held as authoritative.

 <br>